Azure/RDS-Templates/Scripts/README.md

     -------------------------- EXAMPLE 3 --------------------------

-    PS C:\>.\deploy-rds-templates.ps1 -useExistingJson -parameterFileRdsDeployment c:\temp\rds-deployment.azuredeploy.parameters.json -location centralUs
+    PS C:\>.\deploy-rds-templates.ps1 -useExistingJson -parameterFileRdsDeployment c:\temp\rds-deployment.azuredeploy.parameters.json -location centralUs -installOptions rds-deployment-existing-ad

-    Example command to deploy rds-deployment with a custom populated parameter json file c:\temp\rds-deployment.azuredeploy.parameters.json. all properties from json file will be used. if no password is supplied, you will be prompted.
+    Example command to deploy rds-deployment-existing-ad with a custom populated parameter json file c:\temp\rds-deployment.azuredeploy.parameters.json. since rds-deployment-existing-ad requires an existing domain, it will prompt to also install ad-domain-only-test. all properties from json file will be used. if no password is supplied, it will prompt.